Westport Airport (Kansas): Communications

 The airport UNICOM frequency is 122.9 (in mid-2015) is not always monitored by ground personnel.

 Air traffic control frequencies are from Wichita tower, of nearby Wichita Dwight D. Eisenhower National Airport (formerly Mid-Continent International Airport), the city's municipal airport, 2 miles west of Westport.

 Navigation

 The Wichita VOR is a few miles northwest of the airport, and a non-directional beacon (NDB) a few miles southwest of the field.

 The field has no instrument landing system, and no published IFR approaches.
 Aviation Safety Magazine has noted that it is possible to approach neighboring Eisenhower Airport on an IFR approach, and then, when below the overcast, cancel IFR flight plan and request a Special VFR (SVFR) clearance to land at 71K (Wesport).

 A wind sock is in the center of the field, west of the runways, and a wind tetrahedron has been seen near the north end of the runway, though its status is unknown.
-Prevaililng winds are from the south, and Runway 35 is the most commonly used approach.
+Prevailing winds are from the south, and Runway 35 is the most commonly used approach.